Laura Spelman Rockefeller: Personal life and career

-In Cleveland, Lute and Spelman met John Davison Rockefeller while attending accounting classes together.
+In Cleveland, Lute and Laura Spelman met John Davison Rockefeller while attending accounting classes together.
 He was the eldest son of William Avery "Bill" Rockefeller (1810–1906) and Eliza Davison (1813–1889).

-She later returned to New England to attend Oread Institute, with plans to become a schoolteacher.
-After returning to Ohio to teach, she married John in 1864.
-Following her wedding, Spelman remained active in the church (she joined Rockefeller's congregation, the Northern Baptists) and with her family.
-Once the family business, Standard Oil, began to take off, she further devoted her time to philanthropy and her children.
+Laura Spelman later attended Oread Institute in Worcester, Massachusetts and planned to become a schoolteacher.
+After moving to Ohio to teach, she married John Rockefeller in 1864.
+After the wedding, Spelman remained active in the church (she joined Rockefeller's congregation, the Northern Baptists) and with her family.
+As the family business, Standard Oil, began to thrive, she further devoted her time to philanthropy and her children.

-Together, they were the parents of five children;
+They were the parents of five children: